-I have an ability to interact with people to get things done.
-I find integration points within the firm that might not be obvious to others.
+I reach across the firm on a huge variety of issues and initiatives to get things done.
+I find integration points that might not be obvious to others.

 I help Booz Allen succeed by anticipating needs and potential risks, and helping to mitigate them.

-Jennifer is an active member of the National Contracts Management Association.
+Jennifer sits on the Conference Board’s Strategic Risk Management Council and is an active member of the National Contracts Management Association.

-She has a B.A. in international studies from Allegheny College in Meadville, Pennsylvania, and graduate-level coursework at the American University and University of Maryland.
+Jennifer earned her B.A. in international studies from Allegheny College and graduate-level coursework at the American University and

 How do you stay on top during a market downturn?
 Continue to invest in the company, like we did with our innovation agenda.
 Investment in ourselves is essential.